Introduction to Python

 The variable x

-is not available outside the function, but it is available for any function inside the function.
+is not available outside the function, but it is available to any function within it.

 def funcion():x = 300def funcion_interna():print(x)funcion_interna()funcion()